dkeathley/6.2410-lab/_sources/intro.md

 # 6.2410 -- Laboratory for Quantum Information Science and Engineering

-This is the course website for 6.2410 -- Laboratory for Quantum Information Science and Engineering.
+This is the course website for the Spring 2023 offering of 6.2410 -- Laboratory for Quantum Information Science and Engineering.

 ## Instructors